By Andrew Sobel and Olivier Jacob

 4. Precipitate the sale

 As Diana Ross and the Supremes sang, "You can't hurry love."
 If you try to rush the sale, you will come across as "salesy" and unsophisticated.
 Many sales can take place in one meeting; others take ten meetings.
-But either way, you need to put the foundation in place.
+But either way, you need to get the foundation in place.
 Is there a pressing problem and have you understood it 360 degrees?
 Have you established confidence in your ability to solve the problem with a proven approach?
 Are internal stakeholders aligned?
 Etc. For any type of sophisticated and complex product or service, if there is no trust relationship, there is no sale.
 Real professionals actively manage the sales process, always pushing it, cleverly, to the next step.
 But they are patient.
 As Abraham Lincoln said, "If I have six hours to chop down a tree, I spend four hours sharpening my axe.

 Everyone talks about "closing the sale," but it will never happen if you haven't done a thorough and hard work in the days and weeks leading up to the closing.